 From 0-6 months, you could try the following ideas:

-- Encourage moving to music and sound by making the hand movements to songs, stories and rhymes, or by shaking rattles.
+- Encourage your baby to move to music and sound by making hand movements to songs, stories and rhymes, or by shaking rattles.

 Babies aged 6-12 months might like the following activities:

-- Make noise with objects, such as banging wooden spoons on pots and pans, or shaking sealed containers with beads inside.
+- Give your baby wooden spoons to bang on pots and pans, or sealed containers with beads inside to shake.

-- Use push-and-pull toys such as block wagons or carts.
+- Try push-and-pull toys like block wagons or carts.

 These ideas are good for babies aged 12-18 months: